jsangilve/hatethatcode/content/aws-lambda/uploading_files.md

 ### Advantages

-- You can upload file up to 5 GB.
+- The file size can be up to 5 GB.

-# Fourth option: upload the file using pre-signed POST and the API Gateway
+## Fourth option: upload the file using pre-signed POST and the API Gateway

 The main reason to use POST Signed url is the lebel

+### Advantages

+- The file size can be up to 5 GB
+- It's the recommended method to upload a file from a web-form.

+### Disadvatages

 ### References